WilliamBonvini/shawn/README.md

 ## Usage

-After installation, the package can be imported:
+After installation, you can start chatting with the following command:

 ```bash
 $ shawn chat

 ```
+or ask Shawn to explain in natural language your source code

 ```bash
 $ shawn dig path/to/file.c